 And so we seem destined to go around and around on the social construction of race.
 Not so much because there’s something new in the genetics or some pristine scientific hypothesis to prove the biological basis of some trait.
 But because it’s just too delightful, a goldmine of payoff, to denounce the social construction of race, which can then be spun off into endless denunciation, propagating delusions about anti-white bias, and further paralyzing any measures that might be politically progressive.

 Ironically, the science behind the social construction of race is close to unimpeachable.
 But the political backlash is so strong, it may be time to reconsider the social construction of race as a relevant message.

 Since 2012 when I wrote this post there have been plenty of headlines and comment streams related to these matters.
 The dates and references change, but this post remains applicable.
-The 2013 post on White-Race Problems: White Hispanic, White Black, Geraldo Rivera could be of interest.
-For some of the latest academic research, see Anthropology of Race: Genes, Biology, and Culture.
+For a selection of blog-posts see the racism index-tag.

 To cite: Antrosio, Jason.
 2012.
 “Social Construction of Race is a Conservative Goldmine.”
 Living Anthropologically website, https://www.livinganthropologically.com/social-construction-of-race/.
 First posted 24 August 2012.
 Revised 12 March 2018.